========= Copyright 2023-2024 @ CAMEL-AI.org. All Rights Reserved. =========

 Note:

-provided, servers from both sources will be combined.
+If multiple are provided, servers from all sources will be combined.

-For web servers in the config file, you can specify authorization
+For web servers in the config, you can specify authorization

 headers using the "headers" field to connect to protected MCP server